-What Is an LLC Loan?
+What is an LLC Loan?

 A Corporation Versus an LLC: What Are the Differences?

-Terms: 2 to 10 years
+- Long term financing from 2 to 10 years

 Business Line of Credit for an LLC